p18e3/Do-it-Right-EF_ChangeLog/README.md

 |Modified|Write "modified" change log|
 |Deleted|Write "modified" change log|

-The states Detached and and Unchanged are not of interest in our specific case, since the Detached-state is not an CUD-operation and the Unchanged-state does not need to be logged.
+The states Detached and Unchanged are not of interest in our specific case, since the Detached-state is not an CUD-operation and the Unchanged-state does not need to be logged.